 The Barefoot Investor For Families Money Jars

-In this household we have become avid followers of The Barefoot Investor system of managing money, and with the recent release of his new book The Barefoot Investor for Families: The Only Kids Money Guide You’ll Ever Need, well that saw us wondering what we would use for our ‘jam jars’.
+In this household we have become avid followers of The Barefoot Investor system of managing money, and with the recent release of his new book The Barefoot Investor for Families: The Only Kids Money Guide You’ll Ever Need, it had us wondering what we would use for ‘jam jars’.
 Cherie to the rescue!

 If you haven’t read the book yet, do it!!
 The easy system author Scott Pape has created to teach children about money is pretty impressive… but best of all, it’s simple!
 Even if you have zero money wisdom!

 It actually makes sense there is a Barefoot Investor for families Kmart collaboration in future for a jam jar style money box!
 But until then,